Nazar2347/Battleship/README.md

 └── README.md         # This file

 ##
-🤓☝️ It's my third small game project, where this time I used newly obtained skills such as:
+🤓☝️ It's my second small game project, where this time I used newly obtained skills such as:
 - Raylib:	Rendering and UI
 - Catch2:	Unit testing for core methods of the game
 - CMake:	Automation for building the program together (Windows)